 The man, identified as Seth Jackson, became the focus of scorn by twits who said he showed a total disregard for the law and set a bad example for anyone who has obeyed signals at crosswalks.

 The tweet was posted by Elizabeth Standes@attention and soon became viral as a trending topic.
 Captioned “Who does that!”
-Standes complained that while she and others waited for the light to change she saw Jackson “take a step off the curb before the green ‘Walk’ sign flashed.”
+Standes complained that while she and others waited for the light to change she saw Jackson “take a step off the curb before the ‘Walk’ sign flashed.”

 Some of the comments condemning Jackson, who later identified himself as of mixed race, included references to ‘white privilege’, ‘black rage’, ‘libtard, ‘Trumpkin, ‘misogynistic’, ‘wanker’ and ‘child molester’.